Vegetarian Dishes at Pijalni

 The menu changes, but in the current edition you'll find:

-- Perożki z kremem serowym (cheese cream dumplings) with mushroom butter and roasted potato — 42 zł.
+- Perożki z twarogiem ze Ślubowa (cottage cheese dumplings) with chives, brown butter and potato — 42 zł.
 Homemade dough, filling made by Tomek by hand.
 Comfort food, bistro-style.

-- Kluski leniwe z bulionem cebulowym (lazy dumplings with onion broth), Comté cheese and fried breadcrumbs — 49 zł.
-Polish kluski leniwe reimagined entirely.
-The onion broth takes hours.
+- Kluski leniwe z pesto z nowalijek (lazy dumplings with spring onion pesto), Comté cheese, radish and breadcrumbs — 49 zł.
+Polish kluski leniwe in a spring edition.
+The spring onion pesto gives them an entirely new character.

 This is the current menu — but when the season shifts, it'll be different.
 Seasonality isn't a slogan here, it's the way Tomek has been cooking for years.